Local History Study- The Liverpool Slave Trade: Location and Chronology

 Exploring the Abolition of the Slave Trade

-During this lesson, we examined the abolition of the slave trade in Great Britain and explored how this impacted the wider world by examining various secondary sources such as newspaper headlines from the time and researching the 1807 abolition bill that was passed in Parliament.
+During this lesson, we examined the abolition of the slave trade in Great Britain and explored how this impacted the wider world by examining various secondary sources such as quotations from William Pitt (formed British Prime Minister) and researching the 1807 abolition bill that was passed in Parliament.

 The Impact of the Slave Trade in Liverpool